spiral/docs/odm/oop.md

 ODM component does not use terming relation(s) to describe it's functionality but switches to OOP definitions of [Composition, Aggregration] (https://en.wikipedia.org/wiki/Object_composition) and Inheritance.

 ## Aggregations
-Aggregations is probably the closest to classical ORM relations as it defines rule to perform selection of outer models, as in case wiuth classical relations agregations can reference to one or multiple models.
-First of all, let's try to create model our User can reference to "spiral create:document post -f _id:MongoId -f userId:MongoId -f title:string -f content:string":
+Aggregations is probably the closest to classical ORM relations as they define rule to create selection of outer models, as in case with classical relationships, agregations can reference to one or multiple models.
+First of all, let's try to create document our User can reference to "create:document post -f _id:MongoId -f userId:MongoId -f title:string -f content:string":

 ```php
 class Post extends Document